-Marauder and its $39 sequel approaches the task from another angle.
+Marauder and its $39 sequel approach the task from another angle.
 It maintains a library of copy routines (sometimes referred to as parameters) tailored towards duplicating specific titles, and particular versions of such.
 It’s not an artificially intelligent robot cracker capable of analysing and neutering novel protection schemes, so is no substitute for a human, consummate reverse engineer.

 To take account of new releases, Discovery Software (who were also responsible for developing Arkanoid, Sword of Sodan, Zoom! and Hybris) would issue periodic library updates known as ‘strategy files’.
 Of course, because your ability to backup future releases was dependent on Discovery continuing to supply regular updates, the software’s longevity was capricious at best.

 While Marauder may sound like a thinly veiled, scurrilous pirate’s toolkit, keep in mind that you’d have needed to acquire the original disks in the first place to create a collection of counterfeits.
-Borrowing the odd original set from friends and colleagues would hardly have rivaled the threat faced by organised cracking groups and distributors, and this partially explains why team Marauder flew under the radar unscathed.
+Borrowing the odd original set from friends and colleagues would hardly have rivalled the threat faced by organised cracking groups and distributors, and this partially explains why team Marauder flew under the radar unscathed.

 Marauder, while not unique in this field, was probably the most prominent in that it was idiot-proof and allowed you to create up to four individually cloned disks simultaneously.

 Unlike ‘The Mirror’, it was delivered on unprotected disks, only requiring you to enter a keyword from the manual to demonstrate you’d bought the software legitimately.
 Unsurprisingly this set many industry insider’s irony antennas twitching at the time.
-I wonder if Superdrug do an ointment for that?
+I wonder if Superdrug does an ointment for that?

 Discovery Software made some pretty magnanimous claims in their magazine promos…

-“Fully automatic, ultra-high speed backup of any Amiga disk.”
+“Fully automatic, ultra-high-speed backup of any Amiga disk.”